 The settlement is protected by a stone barrier across the headland, bounded by a ditch.
-No such defenses are needed on the seaward side, where the precipitous rocky cliffs make them unneccessary.
-The defenses are pierced by a low stone entrance with a large lintel over the doorway.
+No such defences are needed on the seaward side, where the precipitous rocky cliffs make them unnecessary.
+The defences are pierced by a low stone entrance with a large lintel over the doorway.

 The walls of Midhowe Broch stand about 4.3 metres high now, but would originally have been at least twice that height.
 The interior of the broch is divided into a confusing jumble of partition walls, with hearths and stone tanks for collecting water.
 One particular tank within the broch is fed by a spring.

 There are some 20 similar settlements around Orkney, but Midhowe has been one of the most heavily investigated.
 An archaeological investigation in the 1930s unearthed a huge number of artefacts, including tools of both bone and stone, a bronze ladle, and paraphernalia for working bronze.

 One unexpected find was a Roman vessel made of bronze.
 The presence of a Roman artefact gives some small measure of plausibility to the writings of the 4th-century Roman historian, Eutropius, who claimed that the King of Orkney had submitted to Emperor Claudius in AD 43.